-Set on the Rua das Flores in Porto's historic centre, the PortoBay group’s new 5-star hotel is opening this summer.
+Set on the Rua das Flores in Porto's historic centre, the PortoBay group’s 5-star hotel opened in 2019.

 It has 66 rooms, spa and indoor pool, gym, restaurant, bar with street terrace, garden courtyard, rooms with view over the city and a meeting space.
 This is the group's second hotel in Porto, following the acquisition of the 4-star Hotel Teatro, now the PortoBay Hotel Teatro, in December last year.